fdumontmd/fdumontmd.github.com/source/_posts/2012-02-10-psychic-modeling.markdown

 problem is defined as this:

  * a lottery ticket has $k$ numbers
- * a win requires $j$ numbers from the winning ticket
+ * a win requires $l$ numbers from the winning ticket
  * the psychic visualises $n$ numbers
  * of which $j$ are "guaranteed" to be on the winning ticket.